Climate Strategy: Underwriting Strategy

 We are able to respond quickly to changing conditions since most of our policies renew annually.
 This gives us the flexibility to adjust our pricing, underwriting strategy and related policy terms and conditions, as appropriate.
 In addition to making short-term tactical adjustments to our underwriting strategy and product pricing based on the climate-related risks we identify, we monitor climate-related risks on a medium- and long-term horizon to arrive at a holistic view of climate-related impacts on our business, further allowing us to adjust and refine our strategy, products and pricing.

 Our broad product diversity also mitigates our exposure to climate-related risks.
-We engage broadly across nine major lines of insurance through our three business segments—Business Insurance, Personal Insurance and Bond & Specialty Insurance.
+We engage broadly across nine major lines of insurance through our three business segments – Business Insurance, Bond & Specialty Insurance and Personal Insurance.
 Our portfolio is balanced across these lines of business and further diversified by geography and customer size and type.
-Travelers is a leading U.S. commercial insurance writer with a top-five position in five major product lines, including a number one position in workers compensation, commercial multi-peril and surety.1 See our Business Strategy & Competitive Advantages section to learn more about our product breadth and specialization.
+Travelers is a leading U.S. commercial insurance writer with a top-five position in five major product lines, including a number one position in workers compensation and commercial multi-peril.1 See our Business Strategy & Competitive Advantages section to learn more about our product breadth and specialization.

 Finally, informed by our risk selection, claim experience and risk appetite, we reinsure a portion of the risks we underwrite to further manage our exposure to losses and to protect our capital.
 We cede to reinsurers a portion of these risks and pay premiums based upon the risk and exposure of the policies subject to such reinsurance.
 For further discussion of our reinsurance program, see our Annual Report on Form 10-K.